What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

 “This was great.
 We just celebrated an awesome quarter, and I wanted something to go with our all-hands meeting that would be fun.
 Museum Hack was able to make something awesome in a 40-minute time block that had people moving and interacting in ways we NEVER have before.”

-Sometimes, there are cases where you may not want to team build in a museum, and we’re up for the challenge!
+Sometimes, there are cases where you may not want to doing team building in a museum, and we’re up for the challenge!

 Earlier this year, a giant Fortune 10 company reached out for our help planning an amazing afternoon in San Francisco for a group of executives.
 The team had specific key objectives for their first day in the Bay Area and we were happy to create an event to match those goals.